 The University is committed to continuous improvement.
 As such, periodic self-reflection of our internal UCOP organizational structure is an important exercise to maintain UC's level of excellence.
 Over the past few years, the OP leadership team has taken several actions that improve the effectiveness and efficiency of our office while aligning our work in support of the university's core mission.
-Two recent efforts contributed to key components of this approach were the UCOP Restructuring Effort led by the President and the 2018 University of California 10 Campus Study Report10 commissioned by the UC Regent Chair.
+Two recent efforts contributed to key components of this approach were the UCOP Restructuring Effort led by the President and the 2018 University of California 10 Campus Study Report commissioned by the UC Regent Chair.

-The comprehensive UCOP organizational review launched late in 2017 included a third party review of all 10 divisions and the President's Executive Office and assessed the organizational design, alignment, portfolio and strategy.
-This review was an important step to take towards ensuring the organization is equipped for success and a workforce that can support UC for the long term.
+The comprehensive UCOP organizational review launched late in 2017 included a third-party review of all 10 divisions and the President's Executive Office and assessed the organizational design, alignment, portfolio and strategy.
+This review was an important step to take toward ensuring the organization is equipped for success and a workforce that can support UC for the long term.
 All findings were vetted with campus constituents and although gaps were identified in a few areas, the general findings from the divisional reviews supported our current organizational structure.
 A few of the more notable outcomes from the reviews were:

-- the streamlining of internal and external communications and government relations work into a single External Relations and Communications division, - the shifting of the UC Education Abroad Program (EAP) operations from UCOP to the UC Santa Barbara campus near where EAP was already physically located, - the transition of transactional patent operations from Innovation and Entrepreneurship to Academic Affairs, which aligns the patent policy function with operational services, - UC Riverside was appointed as the lead campus for the newly integrated UC Mexico
+- Streamlining internal and external communications and government relations work into a single External Relations and Communications division - Shifting the UC Education Abroad Program (EAP) operations from UCOP to the UC Santa Barbara campus near where EAP was already physically located - The transition of transactional patent operations from Innovation and Entrepreneurship to Academic Affairs, which aligns the patent policy function with operational services - Appointing UC Riverside as the lead campus for the newly integrated UC Mexico Program, which includes UC Mexico Initiative, UC MEXUS, and la Casa de California - Moving the Title IX office from Ethics, Compliance and Audit Services to the President's Executive Office

-10 https://regents.universityofcalifornia.edu/regmeet/jan19/g5attach.pdf
+&lt;sup>10 https://regents.universityofcalifornia.edu/regmeet/jan19/g5attach.pdf